Xceptance/xlt-documentation/content/en/load-testing/Advanced/160-open-data.md

 weight: 160

+description: >
+    About the basic data concepts of XLT, also mention archiving of reports and results
 ---

-About the basic data concepts of XLT, also mention archiving of reports and results

 ## FILTER AND JOIN RESULTS
 Results can be further worked on.